elhamy786/Cat_Info_App_Docs/README.md

 git clone https://github.com/elhamy786/Cat_Info_App_Docs.git
 Navigate to the Project Directory: cd Cat-info-Doc
-Install Dependencies:
-Ensure you have Node.js and npm installed on your system.
-If not, you can download and install them from the official website: Node.js.
-Once Node.js and npm are installed, install the project dependencies by running: npm install
-Start the Application:
-Once the dependencies are installed, you can start the application by running: npm start

 View the Application:
 Open your web browser and navigate to http://localhost:3000 to view the CatInfoApp.
 ```